CLOSER-Cohorts/training-development/README.md

 # Training Development

-This repositpory is for work in progress and archived materials from training courses
+This repository is for work in progress and archived materials from training courses

 Latest versions of